maxgrenderjones/streamutils/README.md

 Features
 --------

--   Lazy evaluation and therefore memory efficient - nothing happens until you start reading from the output of your     pipeline, when each of the functions run as a co-routine (so you can use a pipeline on a big file without needing to have enough space to store the whole thing in memory)
+-   Lazy evaluation and therefore memory efficient - nothing happens until you start reading from the output of your pipeline, when each of the functions runs for just long enough to yield the next token in the stream (so you can use a pipeline on a big file without needing to have enough space to store the whole thing in memory)
--   Extensible - to use your own functions in a pipeline, just decorate them
+-   Extensible - to use your own functions in a pipeline, just decorate them, or use the built in functions that do the groundwork for the most obvious things you might want to do (i.e. custom filtering with `filter`, whole-line transformations with `transform` or partial transformations with `convert`

 Functions
 ---------